-Through April 20, 2022, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.
+Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 In this article:

-How Prequalifying for a Credit Card Works
+How to Prequalify for a Credit Card

 What Credit Score Do I Need to Prequalify for a Credit Card?

 - Check your credit report.
-Credit reports from all three credit bureaus—Experian, TransUnion and Equifax—are available for free from AnnualCreditReport.com.
+Credit reports from all three major credit bureaus—Experian, TransUnion and Equifax—are available for free from AnnualCreditReport.com.
 You can also check your credit report and score online for free with Experian.
-When looking over your report and scores, take a look at the factors affecting your scores the most and create a plan of action to address them.
+When looking over your reports and scores, take a look at the factors affecting your scores the most and create a plan of action to address them.

 - Reduce or pay off credit card balances.
 Your credit utilization plays an important role in your credit scores.
 Keeping it as low as possible will have the best impact on your scores.

 - Monitor your credit.
-By keeping tabs on your credit, you can see changes to your report in real-time and address any issues or fraud promptly.
+By keeping tabs on your credit, you can see changes to your report in real time and address any issues or fraud promptly.
 You can monitor your credit for free with Experian.

 What Happens if I Get Denied for a Credit Card?

-Still no luck?
-It may be best to focus on improving your credit before you apply for another credit card.
+If reconsideration doesn't work, it's best to focus on improving your credit before you apply for another credit card.
 Once your score has improved and you have a better handle on your credit obligations, you can use the screening tools on credit card sites to determine if you can prequalify.